opensafely-core/opencodelists/codelists/scripts/README.md

  - code
  - term (only required if file includes dm+d codelists)

+Optionally, a codelist_description field may be provided either to be used verbatim or with a template string specified in the [config](#config).

  Each row represents one code in one codelist version, e.g. the following represents one SNOMED-CT codelist and one dm+d codelist, each with 3 codes.